Arab cinema: Role of women in Arab cinema

+Samia Gamal is regarded as one of the most prominent Egyptian belly dancers in the golden era of Egyptian cinema.
+Her influence extended beyond the realms of Arabic cinema.
+She is credited with bringing belly dancing from Egypt to Hollywood and from there to the schools of Europe.

 Women succeeded in representing 6% of the total number of feature filmmakers in the Maghreb during the 1990s, and less in percentages in the Middle East.
 The first 35mm feature film to be directed by an Algerian woman was Rachida (2002), by director Yamina Bachir-Chouikh.

 In the 2000s, the number of women in the film medium increased and was likeable in Lebanon, Morocco, and Tunisia.
 Arab women directors were more considerable to women's lives in the Arab world.
 Arab women also pioneered in screenwriting, where such people as Algerian novelists and prize-winning Assia Djebar and Hafsa Zinaï-Koudil made their own feature films, released in 1978 and 1993 respectively.

 Women from the Middle East who were interested in filmmaking were cared of since they, who were born during the 1960s and 1970s, were sent to study about this medium in the United States, such as Najwa Najjar from Palestine and Dahna Abourahme from Lebanon, and others who studied Paris, Canada, and New York.
-Therefore, the European style in their feature films is noticeable, apart from the effect of colonisation.
+Therefore, the European style in their feature films is noticeable, apart from the effect of colonization.
 Arab women filmmakers also had an important role in providing sense of civil war traumas that happened during the war, as well as touching on social issues that were specifically related to women, such as sexual abuse.

+Pursuing a film career was risky in the 1930s, especially for women, due to their traditional domestic roles at the time.
+Nonetheless, one of the trailblazing female pioneers in Egyptian cinema, Bahiga Hafez, boldly assumed a leading role in shaping the emerging film industry as a producer, director, and composer.
+The peril of her work is almost (but never entirely) offset by the remarkable achievement of her debut film, Al-Dahaia (The Victims, Egypt, 1932).